Why put class materials online?

 Here are a few things to keep in mind about an instructor website:

-- Visitors: While Sakai sites are restricted to Seminole State students and course participants, the Web is accessible to people from all over the globe.
+- Visitors: The Web is accessible to people from all over the globe.
 Keep in mind that non-students may stumble across your site from time to time (and may even ask questions!).

 - Access speed: Although Seminole State provides high-speed Internet access on campus, there are still students who access your materials through a slow dial-up connection at home.
 Do not create materials that are impossible for them to use.
 Watch out for large file sizes when using images, sound files and PowerPoint presentations.